Hedging fatigue apparent even as stocks rally is tested

-NEW YORK, March 23 Concerns over U.S. President Donald Trump's ability to deliver on promised healthcare reform, tax cuts and other measures aimed at promoting economic growth dealt U.S. stocks their worst shock in months this week, but options traders are not rushing to protect themselves.
+NEW YORK Concerns over U.S. President Donald Trump's ability to deliver on promised healthcare reform, tax cuts and other measures aimed at promoting economic growth dealt U.S. stocks their worst shock in months this week, but options traders are not rushing to protect themselves.

-Signs the Trump Administration's push to win enough votes in the U.S. House of Representatives dismantle former President Barack Obama's Affordable Care Act tugged the benchmark U.S. S&P 500 stock index down more than 1 percent on Tuesday.
+Signs the Trump Administration's push to win enough votes in the U.S. House of Representatives dismantle former President Barack Obama's Affordable Care Act tugged the benchmark U.S. S&P 500 stock index down more than 1 percent on Tuesday .SPX.

 The increasingly fleeting nature of recent volatility spikes, however, has made hedging with options an expensive affair and it would take more than a one-day shock for investors to shake off their hedging fatigue, options market experts said.

-Tuesday's slide may have spurred some investors to reach toward safe-haven assets like gold and the Japanese yen , but there was no rush to load up on options-based hedges.
+Tuesday's slide may have spurred some investors to reach toward safe-haven assets like gold XAU= and the Japanese yen JPY=, but there was no rush to load up on options-based hedges.

 "It's conditioning.
 Investors over the last several years have been conditioned to believe that volatility is broadly suppressed and if you get a little pullback it's going to be bought very quickly, and before you know it you'll be at new highs," MKM Partners derivatives strategist Jim Strugger said.